 In the South, too, the women took the lead.
 The Ladies Memorial Association covered the soldiers’ graves with the same care given, with hand-picked bouquets and gently assembled wreaths.
 The Daughters of the Confederacy was formed to continue honoring those they loved, those who died for what they believed in.6 Their heartache was no less painful than the wives, mothers, and daughters of the North.

-Originally named “Decoration Day,” this observance of those who truly gave all so that others could be safe, protected, and free, has been a day of honor—an opportunity to show that we recognize the cost.
-World War I and II, Korea, Vietnam, and the current wars in the Middle East have left families with men and women missing from their three-day celebrations, absent and never to participate again.
+Originally named “Decoration Day,” this observance of those who truly gave all so that others could be safe, protected, and free has been a day of honor—an opportunity to show that we recognize the cost.
+World War I and II, Korea, Vietnam, and the current wars in the Middle East have left families with men and women missing from their three-day celebrations, absent, and never to participate again.

-Memorial Day is not just a day to enjoy our family, our friends, or to take a break from our everyday life.
+Memorial Day is not just a day to enjoy our family, and our friends or to take a break from our everyday life.
 This day is to remember.
 This day is to honor.
 This day is to decorate graves in sober thankfulness for those who were willing to stand for others, no matter the cost—the epitome of grit and grace.

 You’ll love this podcast episode from This Grit and Grace Life: Are You a Strong Woman of Grit and Grace? – 072!